jarmokivekas/tuamk-thesis/doc/main.md

 ## CIC roll-off

-Cascaded integrator-comb filters, CIC filters for short, are a class of hardware-efficient finite response filters that can be used for decimation and interpolation of a signal.\cite{donadio2000}
+Cascaded integrator-comb filters, CIC filters for short, are a class of hardware-efficient finite response filters that are used for decimation and interpolation of a signal.\cite{donadio2000}

 The USRP's integrated FPGA processes samples at 100 MSPS from the antenna ADC.
-The samples are downsampled to a lower sample rate in order to transfer them over the Gigabit Ethernet interface to the computer using a CIC filter.
+The samples are downsampled to a lower sample rate to transfer them over the Gigabit Ethernet interface to the computer using a CIC filter.

 The chosen sample rate has a significant impact on the quality of the scan data.